The most important factors to pay attention to on credit report are:

 account status as reported by the collection agency.

-filing date with court, status date if status is satisfied, released, vacated,
+filing date with court,discharge status and status date,

 8. Under the trade lines portion of the credit report, creditors report the amount of